1964 Inter-Cities Fairs Cup final

 The 1964 Inter-Cities Fairs Cup Final was the final of the sixth Inter-Cities Fairs Cup and the first of two that were not played over two legs.
-It was played on 24 June 1964 between Real Zaragoza and Valencia of Spain.
+It was played on 24 June 1964 between Zaragoza and Valencia of Spain.
 This marked the third consecutive appearance in the competition's final by Valencia, who entered the match as two-time defending Inter-Cities champions.
 However, Zaragoza won 2–1.